knowit-finland-javascript-guild/cdk-with-typescript/README.md

 });
 ```

+### Deploy ItemsApiStack

 We don't need to tear down `AppStack`, because now we are deploying a totally new stack.
 However, now we do have to start specifying which Stack we are deploying.

 Deploy ItemsApiStack with: